benbotto/rubiks-cube-cracker/README.md

 An implementation detail that Korf glazes over in his algorithm is how to create indexes into these pattern databases.
 That is, given a scrambled cube, how to create a perfect hash of the corner or edge permutations.
-To that end, this program convers permutations to a factoradic number system.
+To that end, this program converts permutations to a factorial number system.
 There's an algorithm on Wikipedia that's pretty simple, but it has quadratic complexity.
 In another of Korf's papers, he describes a linear algorithm, and this program uses the linear version.
 This program was compared against another optimal solver written in C, and this program is significantly faster.
-The main reason for the improved performance is the linear algorithm that's used to convert permutations to numbers in a factoradic base (a.k.a. generating Lehmer codes).
+The main reason for the improved performance is the linear algorithm that's used to convert permutations to numbers in a factorial base (a.k.a. generating Lehmer codes).

 ### The Quick Solver